Whitechapel Bell Foundry

 The Whitechapel Bell Foundry was a business in the London Borough of Tower Hamlets.
 At the time of the closure of its Whitechapel premises, it was the oldest manufacturing company in Great Britain.

 The bell foundry primarily made church bells and their fittings and accessories, although it also provided single tolling bells, carillon bells and handbells.
 The foundry was notable for being the original manufacturer of the Liberty Bell, a famous symbol of American independence, and for re-casting Big Ben, which rings from the north clock tower (the Elizabeth Tower) at the Houses of Parliament in London.

 The Whitechapel premises are a Grade II* listed building.
 The foundry closed on 12 June 2017, after nearly 450 years of bell-making and 250 years at its Whitechapel site, with the final bell cast given to the Museum of London along with other artefacts used in the manufacturing process, and the building has been sold.

 Following the sale of the Whitechapel Bell Foundry, the bell patents were sold to the bell-hanging company Whites of Appleton in Oxfordshire, with which the foundry had a business relationship for 197 years.
 The rights to tower bell production are now under the ownership of Westley Group Ltd. Production of presentation and hand bells continues under the name Bells of Whitechapel Ltd.

 History

+The bell founding industry around Aldgate and Whitechapel can be traced back to at least 1360, and a few years later, Geoffrey Chaucer, living in a room in the Aldgate itself, described the presence of a bell founding industry in the area.
+The Master Founders (bell makers) of Aldgate and Whitechapel, can be traced back to 1420.

 The Whitechapel Bell Foundry company began in 1570.
 The last premises at 32–34 Whitechapel Road, backing on to Plumbers Row, dates from 1670 and was formerly a coaching inn called "The Artichoke" which had been damaged in the Great Fire of London.
 The Artichoke ceased trading in 1738 and the following year the Whitechapel Bell Foundry moved into the premises.
 The foundry remained at the site until May 2017.
 It was one of only two bell foundries left in the UK and had been in continuous production for almost 450 years.
-The Master Founders (bell makers) of Aldgate and Whitechapel, however, can be traced back to 1420.

 The three bells manufacturer's mark can be seen on the bells and the three bells sign hung over the door of the Whitechapel site.
 According to previous owners Alan and Kathryn Hughes, the foundry had been a family-owned company throughout its history continuing when Alan Hughes's grandfather bought the company in 1904, until its sale to Westley group in 2017.